Saturns-Gift/Vision/README.md

   - I want this game for myself and since I am a single developer with a career, I hope to build a community of contributors.
 I also want to hopefully build a base for other creators to use to build ontop of.
 - What happens to my claim if a guild is defeated?
   - Personal claims are not destroyed in seiges and are saved to your account.
 You will have the option too stay with the new guild or go find a new guild.
 The choice is yours.
+- Cost
+  - The goal is to be free to play due to the natural requirement of this game but this will change as the operation costs are known

 ## Technology